-I. Self-Regulatory Organization's Statement of the Terms of the Substance of the Proposed Rule Change
+I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

-The Exchange filed a proposal to add new paragraphs (i) and (j) to Rule 11.17, entitled "Clearly Erroneous Executions."

-The text of the proposed rule change is available at the Exchange's Web site at http://www.batstrading.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.
+The Exchange proposes to add new paragraphs (h) and (i) to Rule 11890, entitled "Clearly Erroneous Transactions."
+The text of the proposed rule change is available from NASDAQ's Web site at http://nasdaq.cchwallstreet.com/ Filings/, at NASDAQ's principal office, and at the Commission's Public Reference Room.